 - Use clear tape to attach the packing slip and bill of lading to the crate.

-How Much Does it Cost to Transport a Crate?
+How Much Does it Cost to Ship a Crate?

 The price of shipping a crate depends on several different factors:

 - Dimensions: The length, width, and height contribute to the cost of shipping a crate.
 Be sure to pack your crate efficiently.